Life in Bristol

 It is 90 minutes from London with easy access to nearby cities, beaches and rolling landscape.
 It boasts a history of Georgian architecture, gritty graffiti and harbourside living

-Buses - Most of Bristol is served by First Buses.
-Their website has an easy to use journey planner and timetables.
+Most of Bristol is served by First Buses.
+Their website has a journey planner and timetables.

 The University is a member of the First Bus Commuter Travel Club which offers staff discounts of up to 10%.